fluid-project/docs-template/README.md

 # About docs-template

+This project contains all the components needed to create a "static" documentation style website. "static" means that the content just requires a web server, and does not require a database.

-This package includes sample content, styles, and navigation which you can customize to create your own documentation site.
+`docs-template` includes sample content, styles, and navigation which you can customize to create your own documentation site.

 # Get Started Making a New / Custom Site